ghga-de/ghga-datasteward-kit/README.md

 Attention: Keep this output file in a safe, private location.
 If this file is lost, the uploaded file content becomes inaccessible.

+## metadata

+The metadata label groups metadata related commands.

+Some of them require a configuration file as described [here](./metadata_config.md).

+# load

+The load command makes files and metadata available to user in the running system.

+It needs a configuration parameters as described [here](./load_config.md).
 ### generate-catalog-accessions

 A command for generating accessions for the metadata catalog.
-Accessions wiil be stored in a text file.
+Accessions will be stored in a text file.

 ## Development